kammt/MemeAssembly/README.md

 Furthermore, you can use *memeasm (-h | --help)* to open a help page and *memeasm (-v | --version)* to print some version information

-## Why code in MemeAssembly, anyway?
+## Why code in MemeAssembly anyway?
 ![Developers GIF](https://media.tenor.com/images/02fea7f02da34ea33c58a38d57fd5c5f/tenor.gif)\
 Put simply, MemeAssembly brings back the good 'old days of coding.
 Can you even remember all the commands that your 'shiny new' programming language has to offer?
 Are you overwhelmed and confused by all the ways a modern programming language can be used for?
 Well look no further than MemeAssembly!
 MemeAssembly stands out from the crowd, since it: